 - At the studio and at home we separate out the recyclables and kitchen waste and dispose of it responsibly.

-- My studio is in walking distance of my home, so are the local shops and post office, so I rarely need to drive, and when I do I make sure to double up on errands to make the best use of my journey.
+- The studio is in an old textile mill, which has recently been renovated to make it more energy efficient.
+It is in walking distance of my home, so are the local shops and post office, so I rarely need to drive, and when I do I make sure to double up on errands to make the best use of my journey.